See the descriptions below for more information on our ongoing projects!

 The goal of this study is to examine brain function and cognitive and psychological health in adults (18-30 years) who experienced a TBI during childhood/adolescence.
 Participants in this study will have their brain activity recorded using electroencephalography (EEG) while they complete one language and one attention task.
 EEG is a non-invasive technique that uses scalp electrodes to measure the activity of your brain.
 You can learn more about how we use EEG in our lab and what this experience would be like for you by clicking here.
 Participants will also be administered an abbreviated intelligence test and questionnaires assessing mental health and behavior.

-CNL Project Team: Dr. Ledwidge and Elizabeth Castro ('22)
+CNL Project Team: Elizabeth Castro ('22), Dr. Ledwidge

 Default Mode Network Project